Table of Contents

 A spam review does no good for anybody so there’s no need to fret about these ruining your business - as long as you keep on top of your reviews and it doesn’t survive there long.

 Of course, what we're looking for is more positive reviews.
 We want a happy customer over a disgruntled one to boost your online reputation with positive Google reviews.

 You want your business to show up on Google Maps with twinkling gold stars, showcasing not only your positive reviews but your positive review responses.
 You'll have future customers thinking, "wow - this business knows what it's doing".

 You need to cherish customer feedback, not turn from it.

 To be honest, it's pretty hard to hide from the many review sites out there - you might even want to consider streamlining all your positive and negative reviews in the one place with Cloutly.
 Just sayin'.

 Reviews can make or break a business, that’s why you want to keep an eye on them and respond accordingly.

-Whether you’re a new business or one that’s been around awhile, you might want to make sure you’re on top of asking for reviews.
+Whether you’re a new business or one that’s been around a while, you might want to ensure you’re on top of asking for reviews.
 Consider using a tool like Cloutly, that can handle all your customer review requests, follow-ups and responses to score more reviews than ever before.

 Don't let negative online reviews stop you in your tracks, they're manageable.
 You just need to master your negative review response.